 Health and safety

-Everyone at HSBC has a responsibility for helping to create a safe working environment.
+Everyone at HSBC has a responsibility for helping to create a healthy and safe working environment.
 Employees are expected to take ownership of their safety and are encouraged and empowered to report any concerns.

 Chief Operating Officers have overall responsibility for ensuring that the correct policies, procedures and safeguards are put into practice.
 This includes making sure that everyone in HSBC has access to appropriate information, instruction, training and supervision.

 HSBC is committed to the effective delivery and continual improvement of our health and safety management system and will ensure that:

 - HSBC develops a culture where all our people and stakeholders take responsibility for the health and safety of themselves and others